jiejackfan/OODHw8/resources/README.md

 A large majority of the invariants we thought of are related to the creation of shapes and transformations:

 INVARIANTS:
-1.No position can be negative (this is enforced in the concrete cs3500.animator.model.Shape and cs3500.animator.model.Transformation classes)
-2.Dimensions of a shape cannot be negative
+1.No position can be negative (this is enforced in the concrete Shape and Transformation classes) 2.Dimensions of a shape cannot be negative
 3.Times cannot be negative, endTime has to be greater than startTime (can't go back in time) 4.Dimensions of a shape cannot be zero